ayushgit2498/Secure-Torrent-System/README.md

 ```

 Install tkinter in your computer or else it will show an error when you select add torrent option.
-tkinter is a python gui library.
+Tkinter is a python gui library.
+We have not included this library in requirements.txt.So you will have to separately install it.

 3. Start the full nodes on a single laptop
 ```